cu-ecen-aeld/final-project-rajatchaple/docs/adv-driver-2.md

 ![adv-driver-2](https://github.com/cu-ecen-aeld/final-project-rajatchaple/blob/main/images/adv-driver-2.jpg)

 NOTE: low level driver implementation remains the as 'Advanced driver Part-1'.
 Syfs driver is imeplemented as part of the character driver.

+MCP3002 has two ADC channels - CHNL0 and CHNL1 which which can be read as a regular file from the user space using the respective sysfs attributes - read0 and read1.
+The character driver implements the functionality of these attributes.